Brand Names: Ansaid

 What is flurbiprofen (Ansaid)?

-Flurbiprofen may also be used for other purposes not listed in this medication guide.
+Flurbiprofen may also be used for purposes not listed in this medication guide.

 What are the possible side effects of flurbiprofen (Ansaid)?